This post contains affiliate links for your convenience

-Puzzles are a great way to distract your child from her anxiety and also help develop her executive function skills.
+Puzzles are a great way to distract your child from their anxiety and they can also help develop their executive function skills.

-Below is a form of walking meditation practiced in some Montessori schools
+Below is a form of walking meditation practiced in several Montessori schools

 a) Give your child a bell

-b) If you would like to participate alongside your child, take a bell as well (every participant should have a bell)
+b) If you would like to participate alongside them, take a bell as well (every participant should have a bell)

 c) Walk around the room in circles while ensuring that no bell makes a sound.